DuncteBot/java-timed-lyrics/README.md

 ## Differences from Lyrics.kt
 The biggest difference between this version and the kotlin version is the filesize.
-At the time of writing, lyrics.kt plugin is about `7 MB` in size, while this plugin is about `34 KiB` in size.
+At the time of writing, lyrics.kt plugin is about `7 MiB` in size, while this plugin is about `34 KiB` in size.
 A massive reduction.

 The second difference is the search endpoint.
 Instead of putting the query into the path of the url, this plugin opted to use query parameters for it.